 Tennessee to electrocute second inmate in as many months

-NASHVILLE (AP) — A Tennessee inmate is scheduled to become the second person to die in the state's electric chair in as many months Thursday evening, nearly two decades after Tennessee adopted lethal injection as its preferred method of execution.
+NASHVILLE (AP) — A Tennessee inmate is scheduled to become the second person to die in the state's electric chair in as many months Thursday evening, nearly two decades after the state adopted lethal injection as its preferred method of execution.

 But the inmates argued in court that Tennessee's current midazolam-based method causes a prolonged and torturous death.
-They pointed to the August execution of Billy Ray Irick, which took around 20 minutes during which he was observed coughing and huffing before turning a dark purple.
+They pointed to the August execution of Billy Ray Irick, which took around 20 minutes and during which he coughed and huffed before turning a dark purple.

-Their case was thrown out, largely because a judge said they failed to prove that a more humane alternative was available.
+Their case was thrown out, largely because a judge said they failed to prove a more humane alternative was available.
 Zagorski was executed Nov.
-1.
+1. Gov. Bill Haslam declined Thursday to intervene in Miller's planned execution.

 In recent decades, states have moved away from the electric chair, and no state now uses electrocution as its main execution method, said Robert Dunham.
 Dunham is the executive director of the Death Penalty Information Center, which doesn't take a stand on the death penalty but is critical of its application.